neuroneural/topofit_fork/readme.md

 This will save the predicted FreeSurfer-formatted surface as `lh.white.topofit` in the subject's `surf` subdirectory.

 # Docker and singularity
-A Dockerfile recipe exists in the docker folder of this repository build commands for docker and singularity exist in the readme in that folder.
-A more specific readme exists in that directory.
+A Dockerfile recipe exists in the docker folder of this repository.
+Build commands for docker and singularity exist in the readme in the docker folder.
+A more specific readme exists in the docker directory.

 Several singularity example run scripts exist in the singularity_run folder of this repository.
-A more specific readme exists in that folder as well.
+A more specific readme exists in the singularity_run folder as well.